 The goal of the More than Words Campaign is not to box people into false binaries where use of oppressive language = you’re a bad person.
 Instead, MTW was formed to educate and create conversations around language and inclusion on campus that can be difficult to broach.
-To this end, here are more resources to check out if you have additional questions.
+If you would like to know some common FAQs about the MTW campaign such as the origins and structure of the campaign, you can find them here.

 University of Maryland Inclusive Language Campaign